Flourishing Families provides:

 Raised in Texas, she came to Wheaton to attend college, where she stayed upon graduation.
 After raising a family, she received a MA in teaching and enjoyed the daily experience of working with teen aged students.
 Currently, she spends her time working in her studio as an artist, and she teaches artistic skills online.
 Having time to be with both local and distant family is a joy.
 She also enjoys gardening and spending time in the beauty of nature.

-Rachel Gowland, Intern
+Rachel Gowland, MA, LPC

 Meet Rachel